GarrettYoung510/Woof/README.md

 ## Reasoning/Motivation

 Built in an attempt to clone yelp, but for dog parks!
+CRUD functionality for dog parks and comments.
+User sign up and authentication.

 ## Technologies Used
 * JavaScript